What’s the Difference Between a PhD in Psychology and a PsyD?

 Beyond the above, APA accredited programs follow guidelines.
 APA accreditation promotes unified standards both for training and education.

-The APA commission accredits PhD and PsyD programs in a few areas.
-Clinical psychology, counseling psychology, school psychology and ones related.
+The APA commission accredits PhD and PsyD programs in a few areas: clinical psychology, counseling psychology, school psychology, and other related areas.

 APA standards also span a broad and general training in scientific psychology and core elements of practice.
 And aim to ready students for the practice of professional psychology.